How airports and airlines will operate once the lockdown is lifted

 The seats would be adequately separated from each other to ensure social distancing.
 The passengers would have to remain seated until they are called in for a security check.

-Touch free frisking would be carried out with metal detectors and a safe distance from the passenger would be maintained.
+Touch-free frisking would be carried out with metal detectors and a safe distance from the passenger would be maintained.

 Airlines ordered to refund tickets booked during lockdown period